DEIB-GECO/genereg/doc/source/introduction.rst

 |

-This method has been developed and validated at first for assessing the behavior of 177 target genes belonging to three relavant pathways (DNA_REPAIR, STEM_CELLS and GLUCOSE_METABOLISM) for the ovarian cancer, more specifically the *Ovarian Serous Cystadenocarcinoma*.
+This method has been developed and validated at first for assessing the behavior of 177 target genes belonging to three relevant pathways (DNA_REPAIR, STEM_CELLS and GLUCOSE_METABOLISM) for the ovarian cancer, more specifically the *Ovarian Serous Cystadenocarcinoma*.
-All the examples in this documentation refers to this specific ovarian cancer case.
+All the examples in this documentation refer to this specific ovarian cancer case.

 You can see here a sample Python script for using the library::